Binalonan: Rivers

 It also has minor rivers, including the San Pablo Creek, Tuboy River, Palma Creek, the Camambogan Creek and Balisa Creek.

 Soil type

 There are five types of soil which can be found in Binalonan: the San Manuel fine sandy loam, San Manuel loam, San Manuel sandy loam, San Manuel clay, and Umingan sandy loam.

 Demographics

 The urban population is recorded at 7,634 while the rural population is at 45,088.
 The urban-rural population ratio is estimated at 15/100.
 The male-to-female ratio is 1.029.

+Religion

+Roman Catholic, Iglesia Ni Cristo (3 locale chapels at Binalonan Crossing, at San Felipe Central, Sitio Riverside at Brgy.
+Sumabnit, one at Moreno, San Pablo and Sto.Nino), Aglipayan Church, and Other Protestant denominations.